ASP.NET Web Deployment using Visual Studio: Deploying to Production

-This step downloads a file that contains all of the settings that you need in order to deploy an application to your web site.
+This step downloads a file that contains all of the settings that you need in order to deploy an application to your web app.
 You'll import this file into Visual Studio so you don't have to enter this information manually.

 Save the .publishsettings file in a folder that you can access from Visual Studio.

-Security Note: The .publishsettings file contains your credentials (unencoded) that are used to administer your Windows Azure subscriptions and services.
+Security Note: The .publishsettings file contains your credentials (unencoded) that are used to administer your Azure subscriptions and services.
 The security best practice for this file is to store it temporarily outside your source directories (for example in the Libraries\Documents folder), and then delete it once the import has completed.
-A malicious user who gains access to the .publishsettings file can edit, create, and delete your Windows Azure services.
+A malicious user who gains access to the .publishsettings file can edit, create, and delete your Azure services.

 Create a publish profile